open-mmlab/mmpose/docs/en/user_guides/train_and_test.md

 | `PORT`        | The communication port, it should be the same in all machines.               |
 | `MASTER_ADDR` | The IP address of the master machine, it should be the same in all machines. |

-Usually it is slow if you do not have high speed networking like InfiniBand.
+Usually, it is slow if you do not have high-speed networking like InfiniBand.

 #### Multiple machines managed with slurm